paulsebire/P6/README.md

 -
 Once the project cloned, you have to create the DataBase "amisgrimpe" in PostgreSQL

-From IntelliJ: you have to go start the java application.
+From IntelliJ: you have to start the java application.
 <br/>

 Then , go on your browser and enter  the following URL: